 The secret is in how you trick the calf to release so that it can be stretched effectively – and take pressure off of the heel bone.
-This requires a very specific style of soft tissue release at the calf muscle and then an immediate leveraged calf stretch.
+This requires deep foam rolling with your CalfPRO® Rx Foam Roller, focusing on the soft tissue of the calf and then an immediate, leveraged calf stretch on CalfPRO®.

 Because I am so passionate about sharing my unique and highly effective solution for heel pain with you, I have developed the CalfPRO® , to alleviate tension in the calf complex and permanently maintain a pain free heel.
-The CalfPRO® is the only calf stretching device in the world that can comfortably fix the heel in place and allow a leveraged stretch of the calf muscles.
+The CalfPRO® is the only calf stretching device in the world that can comfortably fix the heel in place and allow a leveraged stretch of the foot and ankle complex.